Azure-Samples/LUIS-DevOps-Template/README.md

 You need to configure an Azure Service Principal to allow the pipeline to login using your identity and to work with Azure resources on your behalf.
 You will save the access token for the service principal in the GitHub Secrets for your repository.

 1. Install the Azure CLI on your machine, if not already installed.
-Follow these steps to [install the Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest) on your system.
+Follow these steps to [install the Azure CLI](https://docs.microsoft.com/cli/azure/install-azure-cli?view=azure-cli-latest) on your system.

-1. Open a terminal window and log into Azure:
+1. Open a terminal window in the root folder of your cloned repository. and log into Azure:

     ```bash
     az login